The Fokker-Planck equation with subcritical confinement force: The general case - the stationary problem

-In this section we present the proof of our main Theorem~\ref{th:MAIN} in the general case, that is assuming that the force field satisfies conditions \eqref{eq:CondChamp}--\eqref{eq:CondChamp2-b}, without any further assumption on the existence and particular properties of a positive stationary state.
-In order to do so, we define the ``small" Hilbert space
+In this section, we present the proof of the existence and uniqueness of the solution to the stationary problem as claimed in Theorem~\ref{th:wellposedness} in the general case, that is assuming that the force field satisfies conditions \eqref{eq:CondChamp}--\eqref{eq:CondChamp2-b}, without any further assumption on the existence and particular properties of a positive stationary state.

-and we perform a spectral analysis of $\LL$ acting in $X_{0}$ and establish a semigroup decay in that space.
-The proof of the decay of the semigroup in a general Banach space $L^p(m)$, with a weight function $m$ which is a polynomial or a stretch exponential function, then follows the same arguments as the ones which have been developed in section~\ref{subsec:rateLargeSpace} and may be skipped here.
-The only difference comes from the fact that the rate of decay in the small space $X_0$ is worse than in the small space $L^2(G^{-1/2})$ (see section~\ref{subsec:rateLargeSpace} for the notations), and then the rate of decay in the general Lebesgue space $L^p(m)$ has to be modified accordingly.